SvenskaSpel/har2locust/README.md

 `pip install har2locust`

-This will also install [locust](https://github.com/locustio/locust/) and [locust-plugins](https://github.com/SvenskaSpel/locust-plugins/), because they are needed to run the generated locustfiles.

 ## Usage

 1. Navigate the web with your browser while recording your activity.
 Then export the recording into a HAR file.
 Here is an example with Chrome Devs Tools